Vermont’s First Diverging Diamond Interchange

 Motorists should expect significant delays when traveling through the work zone and along adjacent roadways.
 Please plan ahead, leaving plenty of additional time to get to and from your destination.
 Whenever possible, consider alternate routes or other forms of transportation such as carpooling, ridesharing, transit, biking, or walking.
 Drivers should slow down, use caution, and follow flaggers and road signs.

-CONSTRUCTION ACTIVITIES: Next week, crews will continue drainage work that will take place for the dry ponds being constructed on the east side of U.S. 2/7 near the I-89 southbound on-ramp.
-Crews will continue to install drainage infrastructure along Lower Mountain View Drive early next week before shifting to U.S. 2/7 between Hercules Drive and Champlain Drive.
-Blasting events will take place on Thursday, October 16, and Friday, October 17, along U.S. 2/7 between Mountain View Drive and the I-89 northbound on-ramp, near the CVS Pharmacy.
+CONSTRUCTION ACTIVITIES: Next week, crews will continue drainage work on the east side of U.S. 2/7 between the I-89 southbound on-ramp and South Park Drive, including along the southbound on-ramp and South Park Drive.
+Blasting events will continue to take place on the west side of U.S. 2/7 between the I-89 northbound on-ramp and Mountain View Drive, near the CVS Pharmacy.

 Read more